microsoft/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/docs/01_deploy_app_resources/01_deploy_app_resources.md

 After you complete this lab, you will be able to:

-* Deploy a Bicep script to build Azure resources
+* Deploy Bicep scripts to build Azure resources
-* Create an Azure OpenAI Service resource
+* Load data into Azure AI Search and query it from code
-* Install Python and necessary Python packages on a local machine
+* Deploy applications to Azure App Services

 ## Lab Duration